alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 can mimic the Airbus flight mode annunciations.

 ## Radio Panel
-Provides simple COM1/COM2 frequency management.
+Provides simple COM1/COM2 and ILS frequency management.
 Active and standby frequencies can be swapped to simulate standard Airbus radio operation.
-The CLI offers `com1` and `com2` commands to tune the standby frequencies, `swap1` and `swap2` to activate them and a `radio` command to print the current settings.
+The CLI offers `com1`, `com2` and `ils` commands to tune the standby frequencies, `swap1`, `swap2` and `swapils` to activate them and a `radio` command to print the current settings.

 ## Transponder
 Allows setting of the transponder code and operating mode.
 Selecting